 Are your Playgrounds Safe?

 According to the Consumer Products Safety Commission, 200,000 children are treated annually for playground accidents.
 Of these, 70 percent, or 140,000, occurred at public parks and schoolyards.
-Recent developments concerning the spread of COVID-19 has added new dimensions to playground safety and the need for proper maintenance.
+Concern about sanitation and COVID-19 has added new dimensions to playground safety and the need for proper maintenance.

 About the Course

 Sponsored by the NRPA and hosted by the Pennsylvania Recreation & Park Society, this blended online course is the most comprehensive training program on playground hazard identification and risk management methods offered.
 Along with a Field Guide and the official course manual, an online Learning Course, and a 4-hour Zoom class with a professional instructor will prepare you to sit for the Certified Playground Safety Inspector (CPSI) Exam.
-You can schedule the exam after the certification course at any NRPA testing center near you.
+After the course, you can take the exam either online or at any NRPA testing center near you.
 The CPSI Course trains individuals to identify hazards on public playgrounds and playground equipment, how to rank hazards according to injury potential, and how to apply that knowledge to establish a comprehensive playground safety program.
 The course covers the material necessary to pass the Certified Playground Safety Inspector certification exam.
 Upon completion of the CPSI course, an individual should be capable of establishing a sound risk reduction program, develop a system for repair, retrofit, and removal of hazardous equipment, and build a routine inspection and maintenance program for their agency or playground owner-client.
 Resource materials developed especially for this course are included in the registration fee and will be mailed to all participants when the course minimum has been met.

 What is Included?